 Note: The lock and unlock features work when the ignition is in any position.
-The panic feature is active when the ignition is in either the accessory, off or on positions.
+The panic feature is active regardless of the ignition positions.

-If there are problems with the remote entry system, make sure to
+If there are problems with the remote entry system, make sure to take ALL remote entry transmitters with you to the authorized dealer in order to aid in troubleshooting the problem.

-Note: If the vehicle is equipped with the E-Guard Cargo Protection System TM the remote transmitter Unlock command will only unlock the front doors; the only way to unlock the side or rear cargo doors from outside the vehicle is with the key.
+Note: If the vehicle is equipped with the E-Guard Cargo Protection SystemTM the remote transmitter Unlock command will only unlock the front doors; the only way to unlock the side or rear cargo doors from outside the vehicle is with the key.

-Two step door unlocking 🗇
+Two step door unlocking 🖑

-- 1. Press and release to unlock the driver's door.
-Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position. - 2.
-Press \square and release again within three seconds to unlock the passenger doors and the rear cargo doors.
+1. Press $\square$ and release to unlock the driver's door.
+Note: The interior lamps will illuminate if the control on the overhead lamp is not set to the off position.

+2. Press $\square$ and release again within three seconds to unlock the passenger doors and the rear cargo doors.